 From Dover take the ferry across the English Channel to Calais.
 The ferry crossing is approximately one and a half hours.
-When booking, you can inform the staff of your specific requirements and they can organise for parking next to the lift in order to ensure easy access to the passenger deck.
-They will endeavour to provide appropriate accommodation throughout the journey guiding you to the most wheelchair accessible deck.
+When booking, you can inform the staff of your specific requirements and they can organize for parking next to the lift in order to ensure easy access to the passenger deck.
+They will endeavor to provide appropriate accommodation throughout the journey guiding you to the most wheelchair accessible deck.

 Once you’ve disembarked at Calais, you’ll find some fascinating landmarks such as the Calais Town Hall and the Nieulay Fort.
 Forging ahead on your trip, you will be immersed in the French culture.
 Below you will find accessible highlights well worthy of a visit.